crossplane/docs/content/master/concepts/pods.md

 provider environment.
 {{< /hint >}}

-Crossplane checks all resources, both watched and polled resources, to confirm they're in the desired state.
+Crossplane checks all resources to confirm they're in the desired state.
 Crossplane does this every one hour by default.
 Use the `--sync-interval` Crossplane pod argument to change this interval.

-The `--max-reconcile-rate` rate defines two different settings at the same time:
+The `--max-reconcile-rate` rate defines the rate, in times per second, Crossplane reconciles resources.

-* The global retry rate for checking failed objects.
-* The number of threads created to reconcile resources.

-Reducing the `--max-reconcile-rate`, or making it smaller, increases the CPU resources Crossplane uses.

-Increasing the `--max-reconcile-rate`, or making it larger, reduces CPU resources Crossplane uses, but increases the amount of time until changed resources are fully synced.
+Reducing the `--max-reconcile-rate`, or making it smaller, reduces CPU resources Crossplane uses, but increases the amount of time until changed resources are fully synced.

+Increasing the `--max-reconcile-rate`, or making it larger, increases the CPU resources Crossplane uses but allows Crossplane to reconcile all resources faster.

 {{< hint "important" >}}
 Most providers use their own `--max-reconcile-rate`.
 This determines the same settings for Providers and their managed resources.
+Applying the `--max-reconcile-rate` to Crossplane only controls the rate for core Crossplane resources.
 {{< /hint >}}
 ##### Reconcile retry rate